tinybirdco/zero-to-tinybird/content/sections/materialized-views.md

 # An introduction to Materialized Views

+What we will do in this session:
+  * Review their purpose.
-  * Purpose and example use cases.
+  * Discuss example use cases.
+  * Build an example.

+  * Topics:
     * Filtering and aggregating at ingest time, not query time.
-Temporal rollups.
+    * Temporal rollups.
     * State/Merge functions.

 ### Screencasts:

 * [Optimize query performance with Materialized Views](https://youtu.be/inhCgVU4dKY)

 ### Documentation